Pinterest tag How Long Can You Leave a Tampon In? | Rael

 Rael’s period panties fit just like your regular intimates, are super comfortable, and are as absorbent as three tampons.
 Trust us, you’ll probably end up wearing them all month long.

-If you’re more of a disposable product person, our disposable, organic cotton period underwear are the perfect fit.
-A growing trend in Korea, disposable period underwear combine an overnight pad with period underwear for unbeatable overnight protection and comfort.
+If you’re more of a disposable period product person, our disposable, organic cotton period underwear are the perfect fit.
+A growing trend in Korea, disposable period underwear combines an overnight pad with period underwear for unbeatable overnight protection and comfort.

 The Menstrual Cup